Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc.md

 apply the CompuMethod on the physical value such that a comparison on the implementation level becomes possible.
 [TPS_GST_02501] applies1.

-#@SECTION: 4.
-They refer to compatible data constraints dataConstr.
+4. They refer to compatible data constraints dataConstr.

-#@SECTION: 5.
-They refer to compatible swRecordLayouts
+5. They refer to compatible swRecordLayouts

 All other attributes (e.g. swCalibrationAccess do not affect compatibility). (cid:99)()